 - Repayment Period

-- – The term is the amount of time you have to pay back any funds you have used (or accessed) from your home equity line of credit.
+- – The amount of time you have to pay back any funds you have used (or accessed) from home equity line of credit.

 - – Activities the lender performs, such as collecting the payments and/or paying taxes and insurance from an escrow account.